Mott metal-insulator transition in a modified periodic Anderson model: Insights from entanglement entropy and role of short-range spatial correlations: Model and Methods

 Note that the above model reduces to the single-band Hubbard model when the $f$-electrons are dispersive and $V=0$.
 On the other hand, it reduces to the periodic Anderson model in the limit $t_\perp=0$.
 Although the periodic Anderson model does not show any Mott-Hubbard-like metal-insulator transition at half-filling, this model shows a Mott-Hubbard metal-to-insulator transition as the inter-orbital coupling, $t_\perp$, is varied or $U$ is varied, keeping $V$ fixed.
-The crucial difference between the Mott transition seen in the Hubbard model and the model discussed here is that in the former, the transition is first order at zero temperature, accompanied by a hysteresis in the temperature-$U$ phase diagram.
-The first-order transition lines terminate at a finite temperature second-order critical point.
-Nonetheless, a clear quantum critical scaling is still observed in the finite temperature resistivity curves~\cite{terletska2011quantum}.
-In contrast, the three orbital model described here shows a genuine quantum critical metal-insulator transition that does not accompany any hysteresis in the interaction strength, and the metallic solution close to the transition does not show any signature of a pre-formed Mott gap.
+The standard Hubbard model, hosts a finite temperature , classical critical point at $T=T_c$.
+Nonetheless, a clear quantum critical scaling is still observed in the finite temperature resistivity curves~\cite{Terletska2011}, for $T>>T_c$, presumably originating from an underlying hidden quantum criticality.
+The crucial difference seen in our model is that, in our case, the $T_c$ is suppressed to $T=0$, and, is not associated with any metal-insulator coexistence region, making it a genuine quantum critical phase transition.~\cite{Lee_Vojta_2019,PhysRevB.104.155114}.
+Also, unlike the Hubbard model, the metallic solution close to the transition does not show any signature of a pre-formed Mott gap in this model.
 The reader is referred to a couple of previous studies on this model that demonstrate this transition at zero temperature~\cite{sen2016quantum} and finite temperature~\cite{sen2023bilayer} with variations of these model parameters.
 In these works, full DMFT calculations were performed using high-precision numerical solvers.
 Note that the Mott insulating phase can exist only in the range $t_\perp/D\ge1$, where $D$ is the half bandwidth of the conduction electrons.
 In the following section, we apply the linearized DMFT~\cite{bulla2000linearized} to calculate an approximate expression for the critical interaction strength, $U_c$.